-She triumphed as a grand prize winner of the 2010 Metropolitan Opera National Council Auditions in which she sang “Give me some music” from Barber’s Antony and Cleopatra and “Toi qui sus le néant” from Don Carlos with the legendary orchestra under the baton of Marco Armiliato.
-She is the 2010 recipient of the George London/Leonie Rysanek Award from the George London Foundation, first prize in the Gerda Lissner International Vocal Competition, first prize in the Alan M. and Joan Taub Ades Vocal Competition at Manhattan School of Music, and the Richard F. Gold Career Grand from the Shoshannah Foundation.
-Addition, she received the Beverly Sills Award from the Elardo International Opera Competition and both the Edvard Grieg and Audience Choice Award at the Solveig Competition in Oslo, Norway.
+She triumphed at the young age of 24 as a grand prize winner of the 2010 Metropolitan Opera National Council Auditions, in which she sang “Give me some music” from Barber’s Antony and Cleopatra and “Toi qui sus le néant” from Don Carlos with the legendary Met orchestra, under the baton of Marco Armiliato.
+In addition to the highest awards from the George London Foundation and the Gerda Lissner International Vocal Competition, Mrs. Guilbeau also won first prize in the Alan M. and Joan Taub Ades Vocal Competition at Manhattan School of Music, the Richard F. Gold Career Grant from the Shoshannah Foundation, and a grant from the Wagner society of New York.

-The soprano received both her Master of Music and Bachelor of Music from Manhattan School of Music, at which her performances of the title role of Fauré’s Pénélope received great critical acclaim.
-While there she also scenes of Agathe in Der Freischütz, Contessa in Le nozze di Figaro, Amelia in Un ballo in maschera, Leonore in Fidelio and was presented in recital at the Terrace Theater of the John F. Kennedy Center as part of the Conservatory Project Recital Series singing songs of Duparc and Marx.
-A former participant of the Merola Opera Program in association with San Francisco Opera, she sang excerpts of the title role of Arabella, Alice Ford in Falstaff, and Mimì in La bohème.
-Additionally, she is a former participant of the International Institute of Vocal Arts in Chiari, Italy; Intermezzo Festival in Brugge, Belgium; Lidal North in Oslo, Norway, and Sherill Milnes’ VOICExperience.
+Mrs. Guilbeau received both her Master of Music and Bachelor of Music from Manhattan School of Music, at which her performances of the title role of Fauré’s Pénélope garnered great critical acclaim.
+While there, she presented a recital at the Terrace Theater of the John F. Kennedy Center as part of the Conservatory Project Recital Series, singing songs of Duparc and Marx.
+She additionally participated in the Merola Opera Program, in association with San Francisco Opera; Summer Opera Tel Aviv; the International Institute of Vocal Arts in Chiari, Italy; Lidal North in Oslo, Norway; and Sherill Milnes’ VOICExperience.

 Photo: Kritin Hoebermann